Smartsheet Control Center FAQ

 Make Global Updates

-You must be listed as a PMO Lead or PMO in the SCC configuration to make Global Updates.
-An existing PMO Lead can examine and update this list of user through the SCC Builder.
+You must be listed as a PMO Lead or PMO in the Control Center configuration to make Global Updates.
+An existing PMO Lead can examine and update this list of user through the Control Center Builder.
 For more information, see the question on Granting PMO access.

 The goal of Global Updates is to provide solution administrators a mechanism to maintain consistency across existing and new projects.
 For the initial release, three types of Global Updates are available: